starvagrant/schism/README.md

 is meant to provide a focused and distractions free environment for it's user(s).
 So anyone thinks the have a handle on that, I am interested to see what you come up with.

+## Project Goals

+I've been developing in a rather peculiar manner.
+I'm using Bash to experiment with new features and then translating them into a series of structured command line interpreters using python's cmd module.

+The project also includes a number of mp3's that I'm not committing to the repo.
+An user is encourage to add whatever songs work best for them in the program.
+I find a song to be a particularly good way to tell the brain it needs to change direction.